-Humans, as a general rule, don’t like talking to people they don’t know — unless they really have to.
+Humans, as a general rule, don't like talking to people they don't know.
 You can apply this same principle to telephone calls.
-Typically, people don’t like receiving calls from unknown numbers, because it could be anyone on the end of the line — a salesperson, a scammer, or a prankster.
+Typically, people don't like receiving calls from unknown numbers, because it could be anyone on the end of the line—a salesperson, a scammer, or a prankster.

 This is the primary reason why people don't answer calls from numbers they don't recognize.
 The risk is too great.
 What if it's a scammer on the other end?
 What if it's someone who wants to steal their personal and financial data?

 This is what makes call screening even more effective.
 People deliberate over unknown local numbers the most.
-These numbers could be from someone they know — their friend, their boss, their mom — but they might not be.
-That’s the dilemma right there.
+These numbers could be from someone they know—their friend, their boss, their relative—but they might not be.
+That's the dilemma right there.
 Call screening eliminates these doubts by doing all the hard work.
-This service tells you who is calling — and whether the number is likely to be spam.
+This service tells you who is calling and whether the number is likely to be spam.